zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 Status
 ======

-The current version of the load-balancer should be comnsidered experimental.
+The current version of the load-balancer should be considered experimental.
 We're currently testing it in production.

 Request Classification